micro-lc/micro-lc.github.io/docs/add-ons/backend/middleware.md

 * `(groups.admin === true && permissions.api.users.post === true)`
 :::

-Servo evaluates each ACL expression against caller's properties and, if the expression results in a `falsy value`, it removes from the configuration the **whole object** which the expression is a property of.
+Middleware evaluates each ACL expression against caller's properties and, if the expression results in a `falsy value`, it removes from the configuration the **whole object** which the expression is a property of.
 It then proceeds to remove any `aclExpression` key left over to not leak server-side logic into the client.

 #### Example

-Let's consider the following configuration file served under `GET - /servo/config.json`.
+Let's consider the following configuration file served under `GET - /middleware/config.json`.

 ```json
 {